We here, at Dufort Farms,

 ice cubes

 In a blender, puree blueberries, strain through a fine sieve into serving pitcher.
-Add sugar, lemon juice and
+Add sugar, lemon juice and water.
+Serve over ice cubes in large glasses.
+Refrigerate left overs.

 Fresh Bluberry Crisp